n0nuser/n0nuser.github.io/content/about.md

 ## Say hi

 I'm always up for connecting with fellow tech enthusiasts, whether it’s for project collaboration, sharing Python tips, or just a friendly chat.
-Feel free to reach out, and let’s see what we can build together 🌟.
+Feel free to reach out! ☀️

 {{< social >}}